harikvpy/django-popupcrud/README.rst

    ``pip install git+https://github.com/harikvpy/django-popupcrud.git``

-   *Package has not yet been uploaded to PyPI, so until then install it directly from the repository.*

    Alternatively, you can clone this repository and install from the repo root folder via ``pip install -e .``.